brndnmtthws/brndn-io/content/posts/how-to-talk-to-people/index.md

 I've noticed there is one short circuit for getting people out of small talk mode quickly: **be funny**.
 And if you're not good at being funny, at the very least _be genuine and kind_.

-An interesting development I've observed in post-pandemic interactions is that people sometimes skip the small talk phase more readily.
-After years of isolation, many are eager for deeper connection and meaningful conversation.
-A question like "What's something you discovered about yourself during the pandemic?" can fast-track a conversation to a more substantial level.
+I've also noticed that since the pandemic, some people will skip the warmup and go straight to something real.
+I've had perfectly normal conversations jump from "how's it going" to "I think quarantine kind of broke my brain" in about thirty seconds.
+A question like "What's something you figured out about yourself during the pandemic?" can get you there fast if the moment is right.

 ## Have Shared Interests